How to Make Embroidered States that Display Your Travel Journeys in Your Home

 Make the State Templates

-I lucked out and found this embroidery kit with a template of all 50 states in it.
+I found this embroidery kit with templates of all 50 states in it.
 And it couldn’t have been more perfect for this project!

 Bucilla Home Sweet Stitch Embroidery KitBucilla Home Sweet Stitch Embroidery KitBucilla Home Sweet Stitch Embroidery Kit